Linus4/eldritchinstinct/eldritch-instinct-srd.md

 There are a number of possibilities to remove Broken notches.
 Every time you successfully get rid of one Broken notch, increase your WIL by 1d10.

 **Self-help**: When a PC spends time with one of their bonds, make a WIL save.
 On a success, remove a Broken notch.
-Otherwise, revise their bond, and you can no longer use it for self-help.
+Otherwise, they lose their bond.
 If they spend time with their key connection, roll with [+], but on a fail, this bond is no longer their key connection.
 If a PC successfully uses self-help, but does not have a key connection, make this bond their new key connection.\
 **Sanatorium**: A PC may commit themselves to a sanatorium for one month.
-On a successful WIL save, remove a Broken notch.
-If you roll a Critical Fail, make a Fortitude save.\
+At the end of the month, make a WIL save.
+If you roll a Critical Fail, make a Fortitude save.
+Otherwise, remove a Broken notch.\
-**Cover traces**: Once per session, if a PC suppresses knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), make a WIL save.
-On a success, remove a Broken notch.
+**Cover traces**: Once per session, if a PC suppresses knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch.
 Severe trauma might require more drastic measures.\
 **Conversation**: Once per day and within the same day of a traumatic event, one PC may address the group and appeal to a personality factor of their choice.
 All other PCs, who have same value in that factor as the speaker, may remove a Broken notch they got this day.
 Give the talk first, then reveal the factor and value.

 [back to index](#index)